Our Alaska Sport Fishing Charters Offer A True Alaskan Experience!

 For seafood processing and packaging your fish for your return home talk with Captain Terry or contact Yakobi Fisheries (907) 735-2499

 Pelican, Alaska USA

 NOTE: Email is normally the best way to reach us.
 However, we are sometimes away without access to email so please call if your contact needs are urgent!
 Otherwise, we will typically get back to you within a few days to a week.

 Try Office & Townhouse numbers if necessary

-In the event your call is not answered, please leave a message.
+In the event your call is not answered, please leave a message at the Townhouse number.